elucca/OTM-Studytrack/documentation/Testing document.md

 ### DAO classes

 Dao classes have been tested by providing a clean slate database file for each test.
+The test database is strictly separate from the user database.
 The database is emptied between each test.

 ### Program logic